free-server/safe-server/README.md

 ### Prerequisites

-* Amazon EC2 / Vultr / Linode or Microsoft Azure; Ubuntu Server 16-17 (14 LTS may work as well)
+* Amazon EC2 / Vultr / Linode or Microsoft Azure;
+* Ubuntu Server 16-18 (14 LTS may work as well)
-* Memory 1Gb+;
+* RAM 1Gb+; SSD Drive is preferred.
-* Firewall inbound: TCP 22, 80, 443 and all ports you want to use in SSR / HTTP2.
+* [IMPORTANT] Firewall inbound: TCP 22, 80, 443 and all ports you want to use in SSR / HTTP2.
 Say 10000-30000
 * Firewall outbound: all ports
 * A Domain pointing to the Ubuntu server IP (A record - IPV4) and its email